Special Opportunities and Programs

 Student Leadership Programs

-This program attracts first-year students who choose to participate in a semester-long program that introduces them to the complexities of leadership.
-ELP encourages students to examine their own leadership styles and to develop and hone interpersonal and group processing skills.
-Faculty, staff, and student mentors rotate the responsibilities of planning and creating each week's activities.
+This program attracts first-year students who choose to participate in a year-long program that introduces them to the complexities of leadership.
+Students are encouraged to examine their own leadership styles and to develop and hone interpersonal and group processing skills.
+An optional course is available.

 EMPOWER: Leadership and Social Justice Series